Hardware-Assisted Parameterized Circuit Execution: Introduction

 \section{Introduction}

-A quantum processing unit (QPU) is defined by its \emph{topology} (i.e., qubit-to-qubit connectivity) and its native \emph{gate set}.
-A gate set consists of a set of native state preparations (usually chosen to be $\ket{0}$ for all qubits), a set of native single-qubit gates for all qubits, a set of native two-qubit gates between all qubit pairs, and a set of native positive operator-valued measures (POVMs; native measurements are usually chosen to be in the computational basis).
-Quantum compilers decompose all quantum circuits (using a set of ordered instructions) according to the QPU's topology and gate set.
-Most quantum circuits are designed with a restricted set of multi-qubit gates (e.g., using only CX or CZ gates).
-However, generally single-qubit gates in a circuit are allowed to be arbitrary.
-In order to implement arbitrary rotations in $\mathsf{SU(2)}$, quantum compilers typically decompose single-qubit gates in terms of discrete \emph{physical} $X_{\pi/2}$ pulses (implemented via resonant Rabi-driven pulses) and arbitrary \emph{virtual}-$Z$ phase gates \cite{mckay2017efficient}, which are performed in software as a change the phase of the subsequent physical pulse.
-Thus, arbitrary single-qubit gates are often termed $U_3$ gates, as they are decomposed as unitaries that are \emph{parameterized} by three distinct phases:
+A quantum processing unit (QPU) can be characterized by its topology (i.e. qubit-to-qubit connectivity) and native gate set.
+A gate set consists of a set of native state preparations (usually chosen to be $\ket{0}$ for all qubits), a set of native single-qubit gates for all qubits, a set of native two-qubit gates between all pair of qubits, and a set of native positive operator-valued measures (POVMs; native measurements usually in the computational basis).
+Quantum compilers convert each quantum circuit (using a set of ordered instructions) according to the QPU's topology and gate set.
+Most quantum circuits have a restricted set of multi-qubit gates (e.g., using only CX or CZ gates) and arbitrary single-qubit gates.
+To implement arbitrary rotations in \texttt{SU(2)}, quantum compilers typically decompose single-qubit gates in terms of discrete \emph{physical} $X_{\pi/2}$ pulses (implemented via resonant Rabi-driven pulses) and arbitrary \emph{virtual}-$Z$ phase gates \cite{mckay2017efficient}.
+Quantum compilers achieve these decompositions by changing the phase of the subsequent physical pulse.
+Thus, arbitrary single-qubit gates are often $U_3$ gates and decomposed as unitaries that are \emph{parameterized} by three distinct phases:

-This $ZXZXZ$-decomposition reduces the time needed to implement arbitrary single-qubit gates (only a single $X_{\pi/2}$ needs to be calibrated per qubit), but comes at the cost of requiring two physical pulses per single-qubit gate (for most gates).
-Importantly, in this manner, \emph{all} single-qubit gates are parameterized by three phases, such that implementing different single-qubit gates equates to changing the phases of the physical pulses, without needing to change any of the physical parameters of the $X_{\pi/2}$ pulses themselves (e.g., amplitude, frequency, pulse envelope, etc.).
+This $ZXZXZ$-decomposition reduces the time needed to implement arbitrary single-qubit gates since it only requires a single $X_{\pi/2}$ calibration per qubit but comes at the cost of requiring two physical pulses per single-qubit gate (for most gates).
+Importantly, in this manner, \emph{all} single-qubit gates are parameterized by three phases, such that implementing different single qubit gates equates to changing the phases of the physical pulses without needing to change any of the physical parameters of the $X_{\pi/2}$ pulses themselves (e.g., amplitude, frequency, pulse envelope, etc.).